syllogismos/balaji/README.md

 python main.py -h # for help
-python main.py 100 # 100 is the number of users you send tweet to python main.py 100 --forreals # you need this flag to send the DM's for reals
+python main.py 100 # 100 is the number of users you send tweet to python main.py 100 --forreals # you need this flag to send the DM's for reals python main.py 100 --update # to update your local db of followers